 Consider Enhanced Ventilation Strategies

-Ventilation rates specified in most local building codes are design standards only and therefore are not enforceable for ensuring healthful indoor air quality after the system begins to operate.
+Ventilation rates specified in most local building codes are design standards only and, therefore, are not enforceable to ensure healthful indoor air quality after the system begins to operate.
 Enhanced HVAC systems should be considered to further increase indoor environmental air quality and energy savings.
-For example, displacement ventilation provides low-velocity supply-air with high return air.
+For example, displacement ventilation provides low-velocity supply air with high return air.
 This helps further prevent cross-contamination between occupants and allows for increased free cooling (economizer) hours by allowing a higher supply air temperature.

 Maintaining ventilation in a commercial facility can be complex.
 These strategies and considerations can help ensure indoor environments contain comfortable temperature and humidity levels, free of harmful concentrations of air pollutants while maximizing system efficiencies through energy recovery.